 For example, if there are 95 Four Year Students, their rank would be calculated out of 95 students rather than the full class of 115.
 If students have not taken a particular course with the rest of the class, then the percentage grade used to calculate class rank will be input using the score they received while completing the course as a Bridge or M.S. student.

 I'd like to take the USMLE.
 What do I do?

 Students are responsible for registering for the USMLE.
 Visit https://usmle.org/ for more information, and choose exam step you want to register for.
-There is a paper form which you will print out and complete.
+There is a paper form that you will print out and complete.
 Please note that you cannot access the form until you have set up your account and paid for the exam.
 You will need a passport sized photo to affix to your form.
 Completed forms with photo attached can be dropped off at the Registrar's Office or scanned and e-mailed as a .PDF attachment.
 Forms without a photo attached will not be signed.
 We will forward the completed form to NBME for you.